-"NEW SECTION.
+- AN ACT Relating to expanding equitable access to the benefits of renewable energy through community solar projects; amending RCW 82.16.130, 82.16.160, 82.16.165, 82.16.170, 80.60.005, 82.16.110, 82.16.120, 82.16.150, and 82.16.155; adding new sections to chapter 82.16 RCW; creating new sections; providing expiration dates; and declaring an emergency. - 7 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - NEW SECTION.
 Sec.
-1. (1) The legislature finds and declares 3 that stimulating local investment in community solar 4 continues to be an important part of a state energy strategy by 5 helping to increase energy independence from fossil fuels, promote 6 7 economic development, hedge against the effects of climate change, and attain environmental benefits.
-The legislature finds that while 8 9 previous community solar programs were successful in stimulating these benefits, the programs failed to provide an adequate framework 10 for low-income participation and long-term market certainty.
-The 11 12 legislature finds that the vast majority of Washingtonians still do 13 not have access to the benefits of solar energy.
-The legislature 14 intends to stimulate the deployment of community solar projects for the benefit of all Washingtonians by funding the renewable energy 15 production incentive program for community solar projects and by 16 17 creating opportunities for broader participation, especially by lowincome households and low-income service providers.
-As of December 18 2019, the state is thirteen megawatts short of the one hundred 19 20 fifteen megawatts of solar photovoltaic capacity established as a 21 goal under RCW 82.16.155.
-The legislature therefore intends to provide an incentive sufficient to promote installation of community 22 solar projects through June 30, 2031, at which point the legislature 23 24 expects to review the effectiveness of enhancing access to community 25 solar projects.
+1. (1) The legislature finds and declares 8 that stimulating local investment in community solar projects 9 10 continues to be an important part of a state energy strategy by 11 helping to increase energy independence from fossil fuels, promote economic development, hedge against the effects of climate change, 12 and attain environmental benefits.
+The legislature finds that while 13 14 previous community solar programs were successful in stimulating these benefits, the programs failed to provide an adequate framework 15 16 for low-income participation and long-term market certainty.
+The 17 legislature finds that the vast majority of Washingtonians still do not have access to the benefits of solar energy.
+The legislature 18 intends to stimulate the deployment of community solar projects for 19 the benefit of all Washingtonians by funding the renewable energy 20 production incentive program for community solar projects and by 21

-(2) The legislature finds that participation of low-income customers in community solar projects is consistent with the goals and intent of the energy assistance provisions of chapter 19.405 RCW, the Washington clean energy transformation act, when this participation achieves a reduction in energy burden for the customers.
+- 1 creating opportunities for broader participation, especially by lowincome households and low-income service providers.
+As of December 2 2019, the state is thirteen megawatts short of the one hundred 3 fifteen megawatts of solar photovoltaic capacity established as a 4 goal under RCW 82.16.155.
+The legislature therefore intends to 5 6 provide an incentive sufficient to promote installation of community solar projects through June 30, 2026, at which point the legislature 7 expects to review the effectiveness of enhancing access to community 8 solar projects.
+The legislature finds that expansion of electric 9 meter aggregation for net metering systems is a path beyond the 10 11 renewable energy production incentive program to provide and sustain 12 access for community solar projects. - (2) The legislature also finds that providing access for low-income households and low-income service providers to community solar projects can reduce the energy burden of low-income households, consistent with the goals and intent of chapter 19.405 RCW, the Washington clean energy transformation act.